 For example, though you may not be experienced when motivating children, you have had the opportunity to motivate colleagues daily within your work environment.
 Think of examples of how you encourage co-workers and what the result is.

 Transferrable skills are skills that you can utilize in more than one career.
 You can “transfer” them across different fields, making you versatile and desirable to potential schools.
-Even though you may not think that you have the hard skill sets required of a great teacher, if you look hard enough, you will find that you possess at least some of them.
+Even though you may not think you have the hard skill sets required of a great teacher, if you look hard enough, you will find that you possess at least some of them.
 When writing a transferable skills resume, the following information will help.

 Example Transferable Skills and Abilities Include: